MrTooOldDriver/UoE-Haskell-FP-Competition/README.md

 #### Update 11.16.2019
-All code now avaliable to public
+All code now available to the public